eee-c/auto-type/README.md

 > Tip: combine active unicode to achieve realistic typing.
 For example, to move to the end of the line, then back three characters, use: `⇥←←←`.

 > Tip: newlines are significant.
 Don't hit `Enter` in between active unicode unless you want a newline.
 Newline at the end of the file will type insert a newline at the very end of typing.

+### More Examples

+A complete auto-type reference repo is available at https://github.com/eee-c/your-first-pwa.
+That repo has 5 different scripts, each with multiple pages, in five tags listed in the README.

 ### Running Script Pages